 TurtleBot commands are sent over the topic cmd_vel.
 Later, we'll ask you to build your own autonomous controller, but for now, just use the built-in keyboard teleoperation node.
-Open a new terminal window and run the following on the PC's terminal (keep the minimal.launch running):
+Open a new terminal window and run the following on the PC's terminal (keep the launch file from the previous step running):